FuadNabi/budget-tracker/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for the project.
+I would like to thank Microverse for learning.
+Original design idea by [Gregoire Vella on Behance](https://www.behance.net/gregoirevella).
+Please follow the link to read [The Creative Commons license of the design](https://creativecommons.org/licenses/by-nc/4.0/).

+Icons were provided by [Justicon](https://www.flaticon.com/authors/justicon)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>